DeveloperMeier/Django-React-Poker-Leaderboard/README.md

 # React/Django Leaderboard Application

-## Same leaderboard demo with a Django backend and React front-end.
+- Sample leaderboard demo with a Django backend and React front-end.

-### Backend served out of `backend` directory.
+- Backend served out of `backend` directory.
 Built with Python3.6

-### Frontend hosted out of `frontend` directory.
+- Frontend hosted out of `frontend` directory.
 Built with React, Bootstrap, Reactstrap, and react-country-flag

 # Run the Backend
 1. `./backend/run.sh` (requires python 3.6 as `python3.6` executeable somewhere in the users $PATH)